-Barry Soper: Politics is about perception
+Barry Soper: Labour pains - strikes dog Government in Parliament

 COMMENT:

-If politics is about perception the perception is that the country's going to hell in a trade union hand basket.
+If politics is about perception, the perception is that the country's going to hell in a trade union hand basket.

-Parliament's bear pit was on fire yesterday with the booming Gerry Brownlee lambasting the Government for returning New Zealand to cloth cap control by the unions with Air New Zealand engineers threatening to down tools for three days from December the 21st, the airline's busiest time.
+Parliament's bear pit was on fire yesterday with the booming Gerry Brownlee lambasting the Government for returning New Zealand to cloth cap control by the unions with Air New Zealand engineers threatening to down tools for three days from December 21 (the strike threat was removed late last night).

 National riled the Government saying there are now more strikes than there have been since Jacinda Ardern was at primary school.